Teenage Mutant Ninja Turtles (2003 TV series): Production

 In May 2002, 4Kids Entertainment announced to produce a new animated Teenage Mutant Ninja Turtles TV series for the FoxBox programming block to air on Saturday mornings, marking it as their first animated project to be produced fully in-house.
 The series was renewed for a second season in the summer of 2003; the third in May 2004; the fourth in April 2005.

-The "Ninja Tribunal" was originally intended to be the fifth and final season of the 2003 Teenage Mutant Ninja Turtles animated series, but the schedule was changed to try to increase interest in the series, and "Fast Forward" became the fifth season.
-The "Ninja Tribunal" episodes were scheduled to be released on DVD sometime in early 2007, but 4Kids Entertainment later removed them from their release schedule and the season was promoted in commercials as Teenage Mutant Ninja Turtles: The Lost Episodes.
+The "Ninja Tribunal" was originally intended to be the fifth and final season of the 2003 Teenage Mutant Ninja Turtles animated series, but the schedule was altered in an effort to boost interest in the series, resulting in "Fast Forward" becoming the fifth season in terms of airing order.
+The "Ninja Tribunal" season was initially slated to be released on DVD sometime in early 2007, but 4Kids Entertainment later removed it from their release schedule.
+In early 2008, between the broadcasts of "Fast Forward" and "Back to the Sewer", 4Kids eventually aired the "Ninja Tribunal" season and promoted it as "Teenage Mutant Ninja Turtles: The Lost Episodes".

 Series development was headed by producer Lloyd Goldfine, who had known the Ninja Turtles since the original Mirage Studios comics and declared he "loved the charm of the cartoon", but much preferred the idea of turtles raised to be ninja assassins, and was interested in using said plot while also being family-friendly.
 Once he heard 4Kids had an interest in the franchise, Goldfine suggested going straight to Mirage for guidance, and then he and other company representatives went to the company's headquarters in Northampton, Massachusetts.
 Turtles co-creator Peter Laird and Mirage CEO Gary Richardson approved their pitch, and Mirage remained very close during development, with Laird reading every outline and draft of the script, and approving most of the character designs.